darlingnherdy08/githubproject/README.md

 # githubproject
-this is a sample code for our github project at darlingnherdy08
+This is a sample code for our github project at darlingnherdy08 Please clone this repository to your repo and edit the html file